parhammrd/aiagentdesk/ResearchPlan.md

 ## Introduction

 Multi-Agent Desk is a platform enabling simultaneous interaction with multiple specialized LLM agents.
 Each agent holds a unique domain expertise (e.g., mathematics tutor, history scholar), allowing the system to pool diverse knowledge and tackle complex queries more effectively [{1}].
 By facilitating parallel dialogues, the platform leverages multi-agent collaboration to enhance learning outcomes, akin to how LLM-powered classroom simulations have shown improved educational engagement [{2}].
-This project can be enhanced through the integration of two methods: Retrieval-Augmented Generation (RAG) for grounding agent responses in real-time information, and Model Collaboration Protocols (MCP) for structured inter-agent communication.
+This project can be enhanced through the integration of two methods: Retrieval-Augmented Generation (RAG) for grounding agent responses in real-time information and Model Collaboration Protocols (MCP) for structured inter-agent communication.

 ##### Key objectives include:

 * **Prototype Development**: Build a web-based Multi-Agent Desk interface that supports concurrent chat with multiple LLM agents.
 * **LLM Integration**: Connect heterogeneous LLM backends (via APIs like OpenAI/Anthropic and local models like LLaMA and DeepSeek) and equip each agent with specialized knowledge.
+* **User Experience**: Develop an easy-use and clear functionality experience and shift the complexity to the agent behavior.
 * **User Evaluation**: Conduct user studies comparing multi-agent interactions vs. single-agent baselines in educational tasks, measuring learning gains and user preferences.
 * **RAG and MCP Integration**: Create retrieval pipelines for agents to access updated knowledge and establish a collaboration protocol for requesting help or refining for requesting help or refining each other's answers.